-Your baby will be very busy in her first two years.
+Your baby will be very busy in her first two years, with key stages along the way called developmental milestones.
 With crawling, walking and weaning to contend with, she’ll experience a whole load of firsts over the next few years, so it's important to cherish this very special time in her life as it'll fly-by quicker than you think!

 So know what to look out for (and roughly when you’ll need your camera at the ready to remember those amazing memories) we've created this guide to your baby's development milestones.
 But remember, every small persondevelops at her own rate so use these as a guide – not a certainty.

 There are so many different types of development milestone that your baby will soon reach, here are just a few different kind of child development milestones that your baby will be developing throughout their childhood:

 Social skills such as sharing

 From their very first smile to controlling their head, a lot happens in your baby's first three months in the world.

 As you'll probably already know, babies aren't born with perfect vision and their eyesight improves a lot during the first few months of their lives.
 Find out more about your baby's vision plus when they'll be able to follow objects with their eyes here.